hughkojack/OXRS-AC-LEDController-ESP-FW/README.md

-# OXRS-AC-LEDController-ESP-FW
+# HSG-LEDController-ESP32-POE-FW
-OXRS firmware for controlling the various types of PWM controllers
+HSG firmware for controlling the LED light with PWM controllers